 WILSON MUSIC SERIES

 Now in its 35th season, the Jean C. Wilson Music Series offers intimate chamber music concerts designed to be a relief from the dark and grinding New England winter.
 These Sunday afternoon programs take place each year from January through March, featuring a wide range of professional musicians from around the United States.
 Past performers include the Del Sol Quartet, the Akropolis Reed Quintet, Ensemble Chaconne, Concerto Incognito, and many others.
-Information about the winter 2023 concert series will be available soon.
+For information about the winter 2023 concert series, click here.

 FRS is blessed with the last surviving organ built by local Newburyport builder Joseph Alley, constructed originally in 1834.
 The instrument was expanded by Georges Hutchings in 1889 and Charles Fisk in 1957 before receiving a complete restoration by A. David Moore & Associates in 2012.
 The Sanctuary is also home to an 1898 Steinway Model A grand piano, and a similar Steinway from 1909 is located in the Parish Hall.